 The parking lot was bordered by an alley way with several large dumpsters along its edges.
 Our client decided to jog over to one and urinate behind it.

-Our client’s jogging must have caught the eye of a police officer patrolling the alley way.
-The officer obviously watched our client as he came to a stop, fiddled with his fly, stood in a manner that is common for people urinating, zipped up and jogged back toward his car.
+Our client’s jogging must have caught the eye of a police officer patrolling the alley.
+The officer obviously watched our client as he came to a stop, fiddled with his fly, stood for twenty seconds or so in a manner that is common for people urinating, zipped up and jogged back toward his car.

 As our client was jogging back, an officer stopped him and asked our client if he had just urinated.
 Our client was dumbfounded, as he quickly knew that a ticket was a potential next step.
 Our client responded with “um. . . .”
 The officer, instead of berating him or becoming sarcastic, simply took out his ticket booklet and began writing a ticket for violation of Long Beach Municipal Code § 9.25.010, “public urination.”